Skip to content

 --sel-incl human mouse fly

-Sample exclusion
+Sample selection by exclusion

 If more convenient to exclude samples by filter, you can use the analogous arguments --sel-attr with --sel-excl.
+This will

 Toggling sample jobs through the sample table